Lascorbe/LascorbeComPublish/Content/posts/2020-04-28-MVPCoordinators-SwiftUI-part2.md

 title: MVP + Coordinators in SwiftUI (part 2)
 timeToRead: 15 minutes
 date: 2020-04-28 13:00
-description: We'll see how to extract `NavigationLink` from `MasterView`.
-How to set up our Coordinator so we can return SwiftUI Views from the `start()` function.
+description: We'll see how to extract NavigationLink from MasterView.
+How to set up our Coordinator so we can return SwiftUI Views from the start function.
 How to easily change presenting a view as a modal instead of in a navigation stack.
 And we'll take a look at how to present several views from the same view.
 Let's go!
 tags: swiftui, coordinator, mvp, article, series, part2
 ---